TonyMa8/SportsApp/README.md

 # SportsApp
-Project to show real time scores for sports games
+### Project to show real time scores for sports games
+- Project to get more familiar with Java Spring and RabbitMQ to similuate real time data processing